akarazhev/crypto-scout-test/README.md

     - Note: Using a spaced command like `podman compose` is not supported directly; prefer a single binary name/path.

 ## Installation

-Install the library to your local Maven repository:

 ```bash
 mvn -q -DskipTests install